WentaoZhan1998/geospaNN/README.md

 2. Then to install the PyG library, find and install the proper binary [here](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html).
 3. Make sure to also install the dependencies including *pyg_lib*, *torch_scatter*, *torch_sparse*, *torch_cluster*, and *torch_spline_conv*.

-Once PyTorch and PyG are successfully installed, use the following command in the terminal:
+Once PyTorch and PyG are successfully installed, use the following command in the terminal for the latest version:
 ```commandline\
 pip install https://github.com/WentaoZhan1998/geospaNN/archive/main.zip
 ```

-To install the pypi version, use the following command in the terminal:
+To install the pypi version, use the following command in the terminal (currently the pypi version does not support the torch_geometric version>= 2.4.0, this will be fixed in the next version update):
 ```commandline\
 pip install geospaNN
 ```